 We also anticipate that the information gained by implementing the proposed program will be of value to other stakeholders, including airlines and hotels that serve Hawai'i.
-In addition, by identifying travelers that are actively shedding the virus upon arrival on Kaua'i, we can spearhead efforts to identify any individuals that may have been exposed while in flight and determine if they, too, were infected.
+In addition, by identifying travelers that are actively shedding the virus prior to arrival on Kaua'i, we can minimize the burden on state and local government imposed by the need for contact tracing, isolation and treatment of infected travelers.